 - by data processing level, in the 'Data Products contraints' section: Generally speaking, Level 0 and Level 1 correspond to raw data, and Level 2 to data corrected for instrument artifacts.
 Level 3 (flux calibrated data) and Level 4 (higher level processing, such as combined observations, large maps) are usually the data processing levels most useful for scientific analysis.
 The default is both Level 3 and 4 being queried, and is the recommended way to proceed (Level 4 products are not produced for all observations).
 See the Data Processing webpage for information on processing levels.

-Once the select field are defined, click search.
+Once the selected fields are defined, click search.
 This IRSA video tutorial provides a quick overview of the query features.

 In the instrument tabs, click the desired boxes on the left hand side, then click 'prepare download'.
-You can select to have your data downloded in a zip file with directories (structure) or flat.
+You can select to have your data downloded in a zip file structured (with directories) or flattened (no directories).

-- If both Level 3 and Level 4 data were downloaded, they will be stored in different upper level directories, labeled missions and level4 respectively
+- If both Level 3 and Level 4 data were downloaded, they will be stored in different upper level directories, labeled missions and level4 (L4) respectively.

 - Within those, one can find subdirectories for each pipeline processing run, labeled pNNNN.